Ahhi's works are created by combining patterns he calls “cells,” which truly resemble living cells.

 Born in Hyogo Prefecture in 1983.

-The curvilinear movement seen in Ahi Choi's works is filled with a sense of buoyancy and ecstasy, expressing the artist's inner adventurous spirit.
+The flowing, curvilinear movement seen in Ahi Choi’s work is filled with a sense of floating and ecstasy, expressing the artist’s own inner spirit of adventure.

-Gained recognition through an exhibition in New York in 2014, and has since presented works internationally in the United States, France, Italy, South Korea, Singapore, and Hong Kong.
+After gaining recognition through an exhibition in New York in 2014, he has since presented his work internationally in the United States, France, Italy, South Korea, Singapore, Hong Kong, and elsewhere.

-He developed a sense of affinity between the grandeur and majesty of nature and his inner self.
-When he returned to Kobe, what struck the artist was the density and constriction of urban life, which had only been nostalgia during his absence.
+There, he deepened the affinity between the grandeur and majesty of nature and his inner self.
+When he returned home to Kobe, what struck him was the density and confinement of urban life, which had seemed nothing more than nostalgia while he was away.

-Using his daily experiences as a source of inspiration, Choi took up the brush and began to record his adventures in an abstract diary style.
+Drawing inspiration from his own daily experiences, Choi took up the brush and began recording his adventures in the style of an abstract diary.

-While allowing bold arm movements, he transforms silhouettes, paintings, letters, and words extracted from memory into the energetic lines that pervade his works.
+Guided by bold arm movements, he transforms silhouettes, images, letters, and words drawn from memory into the energetic lines that pervade his work.

-In addition to painting, Choi's creative realm continues to expand, encompassing shoes, skateboards, textiles, wine labels, mobile phone cases, CD jackets, and instrument making (didgeridoo).
+Beyond painting, the scope of Choi’s creativity continues to expand, spanning shoes, skateboards, textiles, wine labels, mobile phone cases, CD jackets, and even the making of musical instruments (didgeridoos).

-In 2020, he dedicated the work 'Nakaima' to Ashiya Shrine.
+In 2020, he dedicated his work “Nakaima” to Ashiya Shrine.